 - Each production run produces a new lot (batch) of products.

-- During production planning, MRPeasy automatically proposes which lots to pick materials from (FIFO principle).
+- During production planning, MRPeasy automatically proposes which lots to pick materials from (FIFO or FEFO principle).
 The materials will be reserved.

 - No product or material can be overbooked, MRPeasy manages the reservations.